robOcity/ai-course/week-1-introducing-ai.md

 # Week 1 - Introducing Artificial Intelligence

-1. **Motivation:**  By sensing and acting to obtain a goal -- rational agents -- will be our framework for understanding  artificially intelligent systems.
+1. **Motivation:**  By sensing and acting to obtain a goal -- rational agents -- will be the framework for our understanding of artificially intelligent systems.
 Examining the history and foundations of the field will prepare us for our journey.

 1. **Learning objectives**